- Education and Science»

 The USS Hornet was commissioned in November 1943 and saw heavy action in the forward areas of the Pacific theater in World War II.
 After modernization and reactivation in 1951, she served in the Vietnam War and was the primary recovery ship for the Apollo 11 and Apollo 12 space missions.
 These were the first two lunar landing missions.
 The Hornet was decommissioned in 1970 and opened as a museum ship in 1998 in California.

-The hit PBS series on life aboard the USS Nimitz.
+The hit PBS series about life aboard the USS Nimitz.
 From the deck hands to the pilots to the ship's captain, this amazing series provides an intimate view into the lives of the men and women sailing aboard an active duty aircraft carrier.

 USS Lexington (CV-16)